Monday, November 30, 2009

 (Definition from: “How To Talk Yankee”, by Gerald Lewis & Tim Sample, copyright 1979, 1986 by The Thorndike Press; copyright 1989 by the First North Country Press)

-Did You Know Tuesday
+Labels: Did You Know Tuesdays

 Monday, November 23, 2009

-Monday Morning Chuckle
+Labels: Monday Morning Chuckle

 Wednesday, November 18, 2009